CyprianBohojlo/Reinforcement-Learning-Laser-Hockey-/README.md

 # Laser Hockey Reinforcement Learning Project
 The final project about the development of a Reinforcement Learning agent for a laser hockey game in the course Reinforcement Learning WiSe 24/25 at the University of Tübingen, Germany.
+In this project Soft Actor Critic (SAC) algorithm is implemented to train the agent to learn how to play the game.
+For more details please check out this [paper](RL report Cyprian Bohojlo.pdf).
 ## Install
 The base environment can be installed using
 ```